Code-Institute-Submissions/Third_milestone/README.md

+# Test vs PROD

+change the IP to local in MongoDB once lives

 # Project Scope

 1. Create a web application that allows users to **store** and easily **access** <del>cooking recipes</del> Surfing Locations